DarthMudder/Bitdefender_Mullvad_VPN_FIX/README.md

 4. Restart your computer
 5. Check log: `C:\Scripts\mullvad_log.txt` for confirmation
 6. Then shut down completely and start again !
+7. ***And finally, please restart once more after the system has been running for at least 5 minutes so that the script can take effect in the background!***
 ---

 ## TL;DR